MehdiK/www.mehdi-khalili.com/src/documents/posts/2014-05-30-processing-credit-card-transactions.html.md

 ####BIN List
 Luhn algorithm only knows about digits so you could very easily create a valid card number that's never been issued ever.
 To avoid this situation you can maintain a list of BIN numbers and their associated banks (you should frequently update this list as sometimes new banks pop up and some merge or disappear).
 This list complements the Luhn algorithm to help verify the card number.
 It also provides a foundation for blacklisting issuing banks (more on this shortly).

-####Avoiding duplicate transactions
-A credit card transaction normally takes around a second to process but sometimes the transaction freezes and the calls time out and you or your customers are left there not knowing if the transaction was actually processed or not.
-So the transaction is sent again and if you're not careful you could end up double-charging your customers.
-You can stop a lot of these duplicate requests locally by looking up the transaction details in your database if you have the response.
-If you don't have the response because the call between you and the payment gateway timed out, you should use the payment gateway API, if provided, to lookup the transaction before processing.
-These calls normally don't incur any charges.

 ####BIN Blacklist
 Most banks have internal rules against some purchases and/or merchant categories, and if a bank doesn't like what you (seem to) do, all your transactions hitting them will be rejected and you will be left only with transaction processing fees.
 Also some banks and regions have higher potential for fraudulent transactions.
 To avoid these transactions you should create a BIN blacklist that you maintain both manually and through pattern matching to block all the cards issued by these banks locally.
 You need to be able to search and update this list.